alexander-bzikadze/dragoriddon/obsidian/World/Characters & Factions/Zuldrakar.md

 ---
 banner: "![[Zuldrakar.png]]"
 banner_y: 0.412
+tags:
+  - character
+  - dragon
 ---
+>[!info]
-*A formidable dragonlich with ambitions to reshape the world in an undead image.*
+>A formidable dragonlich with ambitions to reshape the world in an undead image.
-#character #dragon

 **Name:** Zuldrakar
 **Race:** Dragonlich